Skip to main content

 asyncio.run(main())

-See examples/chat/discord.py for the full working example.
+See examples/python/discord/discord.py for the full working example.

 Finding IDs